MapleCCC/Source-Concater/README.md

 No more bunch of linker errors to resolve.

-Currently only support C/C++ language.
+*Currently only support C/C++ language*.
 More to come in the future.

 ## Installation